 "While tradition definitely has it's place, seeing couples incorporate out of the box ideas into their wedding day is a welcome change of pace," says Jaclyn Fisher, owner of Two Little Birds Planning in Philadelphia.
 "Couples want their wedding to reflect their personality, and adding fresh and unique details, such as swapping bouquets for something unexpected like puppies, is the perfect way to do that."

-Fisher suggests ditch the bridesmaids' bouquets for pretty and practical parasols.
+Fisher suggests ditching the bridesmaids' bouquets for pretty and practical parasols.
 "Not only are they a beautiful, feminine accent to an outdoor summer wedding, but parasols also offer shade against the hot sun, which means less squinting and less sweating in photos," she says.

 Hosting a winter wedding?
-You can keep your 'maids cozy and warm with fur winter muffs.
+You can keep your bridesmaids cozy and warm with fur winter muffs.
 "They will look adorable in photos and keep your bridesmaids' hands warm during an outdoor photo session," says Fisher.

 If you're having outdoor portraits, this one's for you.
 "Pinwheels are colorful and whimsical, which make for amazing photos, and cost-effective, which is great news for your budget," says Fisher.